 Reasons Given For Replacing A Helmet

 - Chin straps can fray.
-Solution = replace your helmet.
+Suggested solution = replace your helmet (why not just replace the chin strap?).

-- Comfort liner can start to degrade and get loose.
-Solution = replace your helmet.
+- Comfort liner can start to degrade and become loose.
+Suggested solution = replace your helmet (why not replace the comfort liner?).

 - EPS liner will shrink due to evaporation and become hard.
-Solution = replace your helmet.
+Suggested solution = replace your helmet (Not true, see below).

-- Sweat, hair, and body oils will damage the inner linings.
-Solution = replace your helmet.
+- Sweat, hair, and body fluids will damage the inner linings.
+Suggested solution = replace your helmet (Might have been true in the past, but not anymore).

 Chin-straps / Retention straps